All departing US flights grounded after FAA computer outage

-NEW YORK (AP) — A computer outage at the Federal Aviation Administration brought flights to a standstill across the U.S. on Wednesday, with hundreds of delays quickly cascading through the system at airports nationwide.
+NEW YORK (AP) — A computer outage at the Federal Aviation Administration brought flights to a standstill across the U.S. early Wednesday, with thousands of delays quickly cascading through the system at airports nationwide.

-The FAA ordered all U.S. flights to delay departures until 9 a.m.
-Eastern, though airlines said they were aware of the situation and had already begun grounding flights.
+The FAA ordered all U.S. flights to delay departures until at least 9 a.m.
+Eastern.
+Due to heavy congestion, the FAA cleared flights to depart at Newark Liberty and Atlanta Hartsfield-Jackson airports and departures were expected to resume at other airports soon.

-At 8 a.m.
-Eastern, there were more than 2,500 delayed flights within, into or out of the United States, according to the flight tracking website FlightAware, exceeding the number of all delayed flights on the previous day.
-More than 150 have been cancelled.
+There were more than 3,700 flights delayed by 8:30 a.m.
+Eastern, more than all the delayed flights for the entirety of the previous day, according to the flight tracking website FlightAware.
+More than 640 have been cancelled.
+That number is expected to grow. .

 More than 21,000 flights were scheduled to take off in the U.S. today, mostly domestic trips, and about 1,840 international flights expected to fly to the U.S., according to aviation data firm Cirium.

+Some medical flights can get clearance and the outage is not impacting any military operations or mobility.

+Early Wednesday, flights for the U.S. military’s Air Mobility Command had not been impacted, said Air Force Col. Damien Pickart, a spokesman for Air Mobility Command is responsible for all the troop movement and supply flights, such as the C-17s that carry the president’s motorcade vehicles when he travels, but also all the flights that transport troops from one base to another.
+Air Mobility Command was working with the FAA on the issue.

-The White House said that there is no evidence of a cyberattack, but President Joe Biden directed the Department of Transportation to investigate the cause of the disruption.
+While the White House initially said that there is no evidence of a cyberattack, President Joe Biden said “we don’t know” and told reporters he’s directed the Department of Transportation to investigate the cause of the disruption.

-President Joe Biden addressed the FAA issue Wednesday before leaving the White House.
+President Joe Biden addressed the FAA issue Wednesday before leaving the White House to accompany his wife to a medical procedure at Walter Reed National Military Medical Center outside of Washington.
 He said he had just been briefed by Transportation Secretary Pete Buttigieg, who told him they still had not identified what went wrong.

 “I just spoke to Buttigieg.
 They don’t know what the cause is.
 But I was on the phone with him about 10 minutes," Biden said.
 "I told him to report directly to me when they find out.
 Air traffic can still land safely, just not take off right now.
 We don’t know what the cause of it is.”